raehik/muffin/ACKNOWLEDGEMENTS.md

 All other files are by **The Muffin Man** (https://osu.ppy.sh/u/2186171).
 If you use any of these files, please attribute back to the correct author if you can.

-I can't place an official copyright on this work, because I don't know whether I'm actually allowed to use some of the files.
-So please use common courtesy like I have, and just give credit to the authors of the files you use.
-I give permission for anyone to use any of my files for whatever purpose, including commercial.